KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx Foot drop case/README.md

 ![picture](Plotting/Fig1.png)

-You may notice that healthy (red) generally matches Data better than weak (yellow).
-This is because this data is from a healthy participant.
+The grey lines show experimental data from a healthy participant (data source: [van der Zee et al., 2022](https://www.nature.com/articles/s41597-022-01817-1)).
+You may notice that there are differences between healthy data (grey) and the healthy simulation (red).
+These differences are in part due to using a 2D model instead of a (more accurate) 3D model.
+In addition, differences between simulation and data are also due to the fact that our understanding of human walking is currently incomplete.
+We are still actively improving our simulations to yield better agreement with experimental data (e.g. [d'Hondt et al., 2024](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012219); [Afschrift et al., 2025](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012713)).
+Despite differences with data, the healthy simulation (red) generally matches data (grye) better than the simulation with imposed weakness of the tibialis anterior (yellow).
 Most noticable difference occurs for:
 -   Right ankle: weak (yellow) has smaller (i.e. more negative) ankle angles, which correspond to more plantar flexion.
-This is due to the TA weakness
+This is due to the TA weakness.
 -   Right knee: weak (yellow) has smaller (i.e. more negative) knee angles, which correspond to more flexion.
 This may be a compensation to make sure the foot clears the ground during swing.
 -   Left knee: weak (yellow) has larger (i.e. more positive) knee angles, which corerspond to more extension.
 This may be a compensation to help ground clearance of the right foot during swing.

-## Step 4: add an ankle-foot orthosis to the model
+## Step 2.1: add an ankle-foot orthosis to the model
-The function `PredSim-workshop-smalll-2025/code/update_settings.m` may be used to update the settings.
+After inducing weakness in Step 1, you are now ready to try and normalize the gait pattern by adding an ankle-foot orthosis to the model.
+Like before, you can use the function `PredSim-workshop-smalll-2025/code/update_settings.m` to adjust the model and accomplish this.
 In this function, add the following lines of code:

-`exo1.ankle_stiffness = 0; % ankle stiffness in Nm/deg` <br>
+`exo1.ankle_stiffness = 2; % ankle stiffness in Nm/deg` <br>
 `exo1.left_right = 'r'; % 'l' for left or 'r' for right` <br>
 `exo1.function_name = 'ankleExoDorsi';` <br>
-`exo1.ankle_offset = 0 % neutral ankle angle in deg ` <br>
+`exo1.ankle_offset = 15; % neutral ankle angle in deg ` <br>
 `S.orthosis.settings{1} = exo1;`

-This adds an exoskeleton with a stiffness of 0 Nm/rad to the right foot.
+This adds an exoskeleton with a stiffness of 2 Nm/rad and a neutral ankle angle of 15 deg dorsiflexion to the right foot.
 The mass of the exoskeleton is ignored for simplicity.
-Because the default stiffness is 0, the exoskeleton should not affect the gait pattern.
-Change the stiffness to a desired level (greater than 0).

-## Step 5: simuluate the effects of an ankle-foot orthosis on gaits in individuals with foot drop
+## Step 2.2: simuluate the effects of an ankle-foot orthosis on gaits in individuals with dropfoot
-You can now run a simulation with the 2D model, simply by running the `Predsim/main.m` script.
+You can now run a simulation by running the `Predsim/main.m` script.
 Once your simulation is done, the results are stored in `PredSimResults\gait1018`.

-If this is the third time you ran a simulation, the results are stored in files starting with `gait1018_v3`.
-You can now evaluate the combined effects of weakness and the assitive device by running the `PredSim-workshop-smalll-2025/Sx Foot drop case/Plotting/compare_devices.m` script.
+If all went well, you can visualize the resulting gait pattern in OpenSim.
+Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).
+Note: if this is the third time you ran a simulation, the results are stored in files starting with `gait1018_v3`. **Invisible ankle-foot orthosis**: at the moment, the ankle-foot orthosis is invisible in OpenSim.

+Like before, you can visualize the joint angles using the `PredSim-workshop-smalll-2025/S3 dropfoot case/Plotting/compare_devices.m` script.
 Before you run `compare_devices.m`, specify the versions we want to plot.
 To plots `v1`, `v2` and `v3`, set `line 2` to:

 `vs = [1, 2, 3]`;